xlucas/xlucas.github.io/about.md

 journey back in 2010.

-I've been working some years in dev and ops consecutively before joining [OVH][ovh-com] in 2015.
+I've been working some years in dev and ops consecutively before joining [OVH][ovh-cloud] in 2015.
 I'm currently a Senior DevOps Engineer working on Cloud Storage amongst various other things.
 I love open source, and really enjoy building, discovering, contributing, improving.